bitrix24/b24restdocs/api-reference/landing/embedding/block.md

 {% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
-- parameter mandatory status is not specified
+- parameter requirements are not indicated

 {% endnote %}

 {% endif %}

-Currently, developers have the ability to integrate into the editing points of any block.
+Currently, developers have the ability to integrate into the editing sections of any block.
 In the case of such registration, a button to call your application will appear next to the "Edit" and "Design" buttons of the block.

 The code for embedding the application depends on the block code and generally looks like this: `LANDING_BLOCK_<CODE>`.
-If it's a system block, it's clear that you need to insert the block code instead of `<CODE>` (examples below).
-However, when embedding into a block registered by you, you need to substitute its identifier.
+If it is clear for a system block, where you need to insert the block code instead of `<CODE>` (examples below), then for embedding into a block registered by you, you need to substitute its identifier.

 For example:

-1. Register a [block](../partners-blocks/landing-repo-register.md).
+1. Register a [block](../user-blocks/landing-repo-register.md).
 The method will return the `ID` of the block.
 Let's say it equals 1132 for this example.
 2. When registering the embedding location, specify the code: `LANDING_BLOCK_repo_1132` (or `LANDING_BLOCK_REPO_1132`, case does not matter).

 ## Parameters